Swim lessons

 Year-Round One-on-One Swim Lessons in Southeastern Kentucky

-Year-round one-on-one swim lessons give children, adults, and families in Southeastern Kentucky a consistent way to build safer, more confident swimming ability.
-Cannonball Swimming Academy uses individualized instruction to develop communication, breathing and acclimation, safety floats, turning and returning, and stroke mechanics over time.
+Year-round one-on-one swim lessons give children, adults, and families a consistent path for building safer, more confident ability in the water.
+Cannonball Swimming Academy provides individualized swim instruction in Corbin and the broader Southeastern Kentucky region with a focus on communication, acclimation, safety skills, and stroke development.

 Learn More